Pat-Nganga/Pat-Nganga-code-challenge-wk-3/README.md

 # **FLATDANGO**
 This is a web application that allows users to buy movie tickets.
 It fetches the list of available movies from the backend server and displays them on the page.
-Users can select a movie from the list and view its details, such as the title, runtime, showtime, and number of available tickets.
-They can also buy tickets for the movie.
+Users can select a movie from the list and view its details, such as the title, runtime, showtime, and number of available tickets. to buy the ticket refresh the page go to the home ppage and buy the ticket from there.

 ## Technologies Used
 The following technologies were used to build this web application: